Visual Identity Systems

 To show you how this all comes together, here is my actual process.

-- Phase 2: Strategic Visuals.
-I go to Brand New and BP&O. I look for case studies in the same industry or with the same strategic problem (e.g., “repositioning as premium”).
+2. Phase 2: Strategic Visuals.
+I visit Brand New and BP&O, where I look for case studies in the same industry or with the same strategic problem (e.g., “repositioning as premium”).

-- Phase 3: Element Exploration.
-I dive into Fonts in Use to find typefaces that match the brand's personality.
+3. Phase 3: Element Exploration.
+I delve into Fonts in Use to find typefaces that align with the brand’s personality.
 I use Adobe Color to extract palettes from non-design-related images (like nature or art).
 I go to LogoArchive for pure, timeless form ideas.

 Inspiration is never the first step.
 It’s the step after strategy.